 And, with open-source library management software, an organization/library can save investment costs, have better privacy, and have more flexibility without any vendor lock-ins.

 So, I came up with the compilation of open-source library management software to provide you with some good options to help manage your digital library.
-You can use some tools for personal use-case, but many of them are geared toward public libraries.

 Key Features of Koha: